-Before joining the English Bar, James worked at commercial litigation firms in Trinidad and Barbados.
-He was also a judicial assistant to Lady Justice Asplin in the English Court of Appeal.
+Before joining the English Bar, James practised in Barbados and trained in Trinidad and Tobago.
+He was also a judicial assistant to Lady Justice Asplin in the English Court of Appeal, where he worked on appeals in commercial chancery and public law disputes.

-• Acted for a property developer concerning an appeal before the Privy Council arising out of a contractual and fraud dispute in Antigua (as junior counsel).
+• Acted for a property developer in an appeal before the Privy Council, arising from a contractual and fraud dispute in Antigua.

-• Acted for an investment brokerage firm concerning a Bermudan claim alleging the sale of US$100 million of bonds (led by Simon Davenport KC).
+• Represented an investment brokerage firm in a Bermudan claim, alleging the wrongful sale of US$100 million of bonds (led by Simon Davenport KC).

 Expertise